Anthony DeSclafani: Major leagues

-In the majors in 2014 he made 5 starts and 8 relief appearances, and in the minors he was 6–7, 3.78 ERA in 19 starts and one relief appearance for Class AA Jacksonville and Class AAA New Orleans.
+In the majors in 2014 he made 5 starts and 8 relief appearances, and in the minors he was 6–7, 3.78 ERA in 19 starts and one relief appearance for Double–A Jacksonville and Triple–A New Orleans.
 After the season he pitched for Salt River in the Arizona Fall League and was 1–0 with a 2.67 ERA in 27 innings, and was second in the AFL in strikeouts.